cjeanner/tripleo-lab/USAGE.md

     uri: your-unique-mirror
     priority: 100
 ```

+:warning: This setting is used on both the nat-vm and undercloud nodes.
+Therefore
+you can't use it when deploying centos-7 undercloud, since the nat-vm is running
+on centos-8.

 ## I want to mimic a slow system
 1. Create your vm listing and add some [iotune options](https://libvirt.org/formatdomain.html#elementsDisks)